nicholastoulouse/SFCityGuide/README.md

 # Nick's Project Description: Walking Tours in San Francisco
+Our client San Francisco city guides is requesting a site redesign of their page: http://www.sfcityguides.org/descriptions_table.html
-A single page responsive website that outlines the neighborhoods of San Francisco, offers a single resource to inspire residents and tourists, and provides starting points for walks to improvise from that highlight historical themes about San Francisco and show the diversity of ethnicities as well as the beauty of its architecture.
+They would like to see a single page responsive website that outlines the neighborhoods of San Francisco, offers a single resource to inspire residents and tourists, that provides starting points for walks to improvise from that highlight historical themes about San Francisco and show the diversity of ethnicities, neighborhoods, as well as the beauty of the victorian architecture.

 # Technologies
 - HTML5